Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 - Taking major armour damage (-2 morale).
 - Being knocked down (-10 morale).
 - Being DFA'd (-10 morale).
-- Ally being destroyed (-15 for lights and mediums, -20 for heavies, -25 for assaults).
+- Ally being destroyed (-25 for lights, -30 for mediums, -35 for heavies, -40 for assaults).
 - An ally being destroyed by melee causes an additional -10 morale.

 ### Mechs